ACT For Bees Success With ACT Government

 - Created a short puppet play on the importance of bees with students to present to ‘Kids Teaching Kids 2015 Week’ at the National Zoo & Aquarium.

 - Marched for ‘The Bees’ at The Peoples Climate March in February 2016

-- ACT for Bees and Canberra Biodynamic Gardening group have recently started managing the Weston Orchard July 2017 flyer in co-operation with ACT Govt.
-Come and join us at working bees to clear the blackberry from the heritage trees and join in Bee events!
+- ACT for Bees and Canberra Biodynamic Gardening group have recently started managing the Weston Community Orchard in co-operation with ACT Govt.
+Come and join us at working bees to learn more about organic and biodynamic methods to maintain fruit trees and restore the health of the soil.!
 The 3rd Sunday of the month.
 See Facebook Weston Community Orchard for details

 KEEP THE GLOBAL HIVE ALIVE: BEE FRIENDLY AUSTRALIA